jesusrp98/spacex-go/README.md

 ### About the project

-The only purpose of thsi project is to start developing hybird mobile apps with the Flutter SDK.
+The only purpose of this project is to start developing hybird mobile apps with the Flutter SDK.
 This SDK allows me to port this app to Android & iOS with ease.
-It is light-weight, fast and easy to use.
+The app has been developed to be light-weight, fast and easy to use.
 It takes all the data from the open-source REST r/SpaceX API found [here](https://github.com/r-spacex/SpaceX-API).

+## Features
+* **Launch tracking & details**: Detailed list of past & upcoming launches.
+* **Vehicle catalog**: Read about all rockets & capsules SpaceX has develop over the years.
+* **Tesla Roadster tracker**: Orbit, speed & distance of the Elon Musk's Tesla Roadster.
+* **Core & capsules details**: More information about each core & capsules launched.

 ## Download & install